sliekens/Txt/README.md

-Structured Language (SLANG)
+TextFx
 ===========
 [![Build status](https://ci.appveyor.com/api/projects/status/01jxm32c7i9769ef?svg=true)](https://ci.appveyor.com/project/StevenLiekens/text-parser)

 # About

-SLANG is a collection of code that provides a foundation for structured text parsers with recursive descent.
+TextFx is a collection of code that provides a foundation for structured text parsers with recursive descent.

 Examples of structured languages that can be parsed with recursive descent include...